VCSFA-MARS/ThinSat-Program/xChip Curriculum Outline.md

 ## Front matter
-Introduction
+Introduction (COMPLETE, REVIEWED)
 * What is an xChip?
 Where do they come from?

+xChip Glossary
-xChip Glossary (possibly break this up, Possibly forgoe this and put the info in the assocaited lab?)
+* (possibly break this up, Possibly forgoe this and put the info in the assocaited lab?)
 * compilation of each chips capabilities, characteristics, and a link to the associated lab
 * Each lab's materials list should link back here.

-Set Up and Install Arduino IDE
+Set Up and Install Arduino IDE (COMPLETE, NEEDS REVIEW)
 * The software platform used to code xCHips.
 Install the program and drivers.

-Install xChip Libraries
+Install xChip Libraries (COMPLETE, NEEDS REVIEW)
 * This could technically be combined with the last tutorial, but they're both a bit time consuming.

-Program basics
+Program basics (WIP JAKE)
 * Basically steal from the arduino lesson about structure syntax and troubleshooting

 ## Labs
 > How many labs should there be?

-Lab 1: Hello World on OLED
+Lab 1: Hello World on OLED (WIP BUJOLD)
 * Basic code structure, syntaxes
 * Have them upload a code, minor modifications
 * No deeper learning, because this lab will be a lot of new info already
 > OLED colors are defined by hardware.
 Library includes fonts, but its a pain in the ass to get to work.

 Lab x: Light Sensor and OLED
 * How does the chip work?
 * output values from sensor to OLED, UVA/UVB  and visible
 * DL: Libraries